 When he returns from injury, I honestly believe if Gareth Bale can get to even half the player he once was the Spurs will still have made a decent enough signing.
 Furthermore, if he gets back to the player we all know he is (nearly impossible at 31) then he could turn Spurs into a very serious force.
 The one advantage Bale has is, he’s played in the Premier League before and was the best player in the league before he left.
 Yes, the league has changed since he left but, never the less he still has experience playing in the league.

 The fact that even when Bale re-joined Spurs he was and is currently injured I think is going to be a subject we hear throughout the season, to be honest, in the last few years Bale has been injury prone. which is a shame because as a football fan you want to see players like Gareth Bale playing week in and week out.

-Injuries aside, I do think Bale is going to have some magical moments as usual.
-He is also a big game player, so where Spurs might lose him through injuries and honestly think he will repay them with some crucial moments and turning points in games
+Injuries aside, I don’t Gareth Bale’s career at Spurs will be like it once was.
+But, I do think Bale is going to have some magical moments as usual.
+He is also a big game player, so where Spurs might lose him through injuries, and honestly think he will repay them with some crucial moments and turning points in games.

 Season prediction: 6/10